PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 ![Fundraising battlestation](../images/fundraising-battlestation.jpg)

-This is all pretty conventional, and it'd be easy to do a better job given how many video calls I ended up making.
+If I were to do this again I'd probably put more effort into the setup given how many video calls I ended up making.

+"You want to at least look like you have your **** together" - a YC Partner describing how to do video calls with investors.
+Not sure I quite nailed that.

 The physical notepad helps during calls - sometimes people ask "compounded" questions, so it can help to jot down areas you'll want to come back to.
-Other times, you may find yourself "pushing back" a topic to later in the call, so you can make sure you remember to loop back.
-It somehow feels less rude to be physically writing than typing - I guess since it's impossible to browse social media this way!
+Other times, you may find yourself "pushing back" a topic to later in the call to keep the flow more natural, so you can make sure you remember to loop back.
+It somehow feels less rude to be physically writing than typing - it doesn't create the illusion that you could be browsing social media whilst talking.

-The lamp is there to help out with lighting a little, and the laptop stand is to prevent an unflattering angle on the video "you want to at least look like you have your **** together" - a YC Partner describing how to do video calls with investors.
+The lamp is there to help out with lighting a little, and the laptop stand is to prevent an unflattering angle on the video.

 The snack bowl is so I don't eat an entire bag of chips in one sitting.